espressif/esp-matter/docs/en/faq.rst

       ``chip-tool pairing onnetwork 0x7283 20202021``.

--  If you are still facing issues, reproduce it on the default example for the device and then raise it `here <https://github.com/espressif/esp-matter/issues>`__.
-Make sure to share these:
+-  If you are still facing issues, reproduce it on the default example for the device and then raise a `Github issue`_.

-   -  The complete device logs taken over UART.
-   -  The complete chip-tool logs.
-   -  The esp-matter and esp-idf branch you are using.

 A1.3 Device crashing
 --------------------